 Working with Government Conservation Programs

-Many of our agricultural customers are enrolled in USDA conservation programs that provide cost-share assistance for implementing practices like terraces and waterways.
-We’re experienced with the documentation, specifications, and inspection processes these programs require.
-When your conservation plan calls for earthwork, we work directly with you and your conservation district to ensure the project meets program standards and qualifies for payment.
+Many of our agricultural customers across north-central Kansas are enrolled in USDA conservation programs that provide cost-share assistance for implementing practices like terraces and waterways.
+We’re experienced with the documentation, specifications, and inspection processes that EQIP, CSP, and other programs require.

 Precision Technology for Conservation Work